 Sorghum is one of the lesser-known grains, but it’s also one of the most unique and nutrient-dense grains.
 Sorghum is loaded with fiber and protein, containing 8 grams of serving each per 1/4 cup.
 That’s more fiber than two servings of oatmeal and more protein than an egg!

-You can find black rice by various companies and it may come under different names depending on the brand ranging from Japonica rice, forbidden rice, or black sweet rice.
+You can find black rice from various companies and it may come under different names depending on the brand ranging from Japonica rice, forbidden rice, or black sweet rice.

 Try this Black Rice and Mango Salad for a wonderful seasonal recipe using black rice!